1999AZZAR/chaining-mcp-server/README.md

 The chaining server complements Project-Guardian by:
 1. Providing high-level coordination and orchestration
 2. Offering development guidance and workflow management
-3. Maintaining reliability monitoring and error recovery
-4. Avoiding duplicate functionality (database operations are handled by Project-Guardian)
+3. Avoiding duplicate functionality (database operations are handled by Project-Guardian)

 ## License